 I had no idea that my hobby of rummaging through thrift stores would somehow turn into a “how-to” blog and business.
-The World Wide Web wasn’t as accessible then and social media had not been born yet.
+The World Wide Web was brand new and social media had not been born yet.

 So here’s what I did while I waited for the tech world to catch up to me…

-My mother had a closet full of wigs that she would wear every day.
+My mother had a closet full of wigs that she would wear every day (it was so fun and awesome, I seriously loved her wigs).
 At that young age, I was exposed to the joy of being able to have whatever hairstyle you desired.
 Then wigs became outdated and frowned upon to wear.
 Ugh.. so dumb.

 After graduation, I went off to cosmetology school.
-I worked in a few salons and then trained to be a hair replacement technician.
+I worked in a few salons and then trained to be a hair replacement technician in Atlanta, GA.
 I worked diligently to hone my skills in the hair loss and wig industry for 13 years.

-In between all of that I had two children, moved into a large home with very little furniture that was basically a blank slate.
+In between all of that, I had two children and moved to Charlotte, NC into a large home with very little furniture that was basically a blank slate.
 At this point, the internet was finally picking up speed.